 All the deposits of the Town and the ABC Board are either insured or collateralized by using one of two methods.
 Under the Dedicated Method, all deposits that exceed the federal depository insurance coverage level are collateralized with securities held by the Town's or the ABC Board's agents in those units' names.
 Under the Pooling Method, which is a collateral pool, all uninsured deposits are collateralized with securities held by the State Treasurer's agent in the name of the State Treasurer.
 Since the State Treasurer is acting in a fiduciary capacity for the Town and the ABC Board, these deposits are considered to be held by the Town's and the ABC Board's agents in the entities' names.
 The amount of the pledged collateral is based on an approved averaging method for non-interest bearing deposits and the actual current balance for interest-bearing deposits.
 Depositories using the Pooling Method report to the State Treasurer the adequacy of their pooled collateral covering uninsured deposits.
-The State Treasurer does not confirm this information with the Town the ABC Board, or the escrow agent.
+The State Treasurer does not confirm this information with the Town, the ABC Board, or the escrow agent.
 Because of the inability to measure the exact amounts of collateral pledged for the Town and the ABC Board under the Pooling Method, the potential exists for under-collateralization.
 This risk may increase in periods of high cash flows.
 However, the State Treasurer of North Carolina enforces strict standards of financial stability for each depository that collateralizes public deposits under the Pooling Method.
 The Town has no formal policy regarding custodial credit risk for deposits, but relies on the State Treasurer to enforce standards of minimum capitalization for all pooling method financial institutions and to monitor them for compliance.
 The Town complies with the provisions of G.S.
-159-31 when designating official depositories and verifying that deposits are properly secured.
+159. 31 when designating official depositories and verifying that deposits are properly secured.
 The ABC Board has no formal policy regarding custodial credit risk for deposits.

-At June 30, 2020, the Town's deposits had a carrying amount of \$967,432 and a bank balance of \$975,915.
+At June 30, 2021, the Town's deposits had a carrying amount of \$1,656,677 and a bank balance of \$1,704,917.
 Of the bank balance, \$486,487 was covered by federal depository insurance and the remainder was covered by collateral held under the pooling method.
-The carrying amount of deposits for the ABC Board was \$728,535 and the bank balance was \$828,633.
-All of the bank balance was covered by Federal depository insurance.
-At June 30, 2020, the Town's petty cash fund totaled is \$4,068 for the ABC Board and \$725 for the Town.
+The carrying amount of deposits for the ABC Board was \$824,744 and the bank balance was \$890,661.
+Of the bank balance, \$589,524 was covered by Federal depository insurance.
+The rest of which was covered under the pooling method.
+At June 30, 2021, the Town's petty cash fund totaled to \$4,032 for the ABC Board and \$725 for the Town.